 A short description of each of the laboratories will follow in this section.
 The major hardware is listed in parentheses as well as an estimate of the original cost.
 The computer data acquisition systems are built by our students in a separate data acquisition independent study course.
 Annual maintenance costs average around \$200 per piece of equipment, and all equipment should last a minimum of ten years.
-At first glance, the equipment may appear expensive and impractical for an engineering department to own.
-The section of this paper following this one will describe how funding is obtained.
 The first five labs described below are for EML4304C Thermo-Fluids Design and Lab, and the second five labs described are for EML4147C Thermo-Heats Design and Lab.